EliSchwartz/Sentiment-Analysis-Server/README.md

-# Deploy BERT for Sentiment Analsysi with FastAPI
+# Deploy BERT for Sentiment Analsysis with FastAPI

 Deploy a pre-trained BERT model for Sentiment Analysis as a REST API using FastAPI